JULY LITERARY BIRTHDAYS

 - July 30

-- L.A. native and novelist Jose Antonio Villarreal (1924), whose books concern Chicano life in the American Southwest
+- L.A. native and novelist Jose Antonio Villarreal (1924; d.2010), whose books concern Chicano life in the American Southwest

 - New York native (now lives Vermont) and mystery writer Archer Mayor (1950), creator of policeman Joe Gunther